keerthikrish10/pubmed-affiliation-finder/readme.md

 - Export the results to a **CSV** or print to console
 - Published to testPYPI as a package
 - Git for version control
 - Pytest for unit testing
+- Fine tuned LLM using SFT(supervised fine tuning)

 ### ✨ Key Features